Understanding small areas: spatial analysis of population and neighbourhood data

 This two day workshop equips participants with conceptual understanding and technical skills to obtain, analyse and visualise spatial data related to populations and neighbourhoods.
-Using freely available data related to the UK, a series of guided workshops enable participants to:
+Using freely available data related to the UK, a series of guided practicals enable participants to:

 obtain census and survey data related to geographic areas